DemonDia/SPM_G5T4_dev/README.md

 2. Open the project in VSC
 3. In your terminal, type this in CLI:
 ```
-pip freeze > requirements.txt
+pip install pipreqs
+pipreqs Backend
 pip install -r requirements.txt
 ```

 NOTE:
-- pip freeze > requirements.txt creates a 'requirement.txt' file and then adds dependencies of the project inside 'requirements.txt'
+- pip install pipreqs installs the 'pipreqs' library, which allows you to get the dependencies from ONLY this project.
 - this downloads the dependencies stated in the requirements.txt

 ### Running the project (for testing):